-- 4.1 Paragraph 1(3) applies clauses 7(2) (8) which contain ancillary provisions about the regulation making powers.
-In particular, it would apply clause 7(7) which provides that no regulations may be made after the end of a period of 2 years beginning with exit day - 4.2 However it also applies clause 7(4) which would enable Scottish Ministers in the regulations to make any provision which could be made by Act of Parliament.
-This is the Henry VIII provision.
-However this is subject to paragraph 1(4)
+Schedule 2 Paragraph 1(3) applies certain provisions in clause 7, including clause 7(4) which would empower Scottish Ministers to make any provision which could be made by an Act of Parliament.
+However, this is subject to paragraph 1(4).